 Web projects can grow so quickly that people might wonder at how they manage not to crash, and how many server resources it requires to keep the site up and going.
-Well, there is a simple, yet complex solution, that you can use to avoid a crash: cloud hosting.
-Taking a closer look at cloud technologies — their inner structure, key features, and functioning principles—will help you understand when and why you should use it.
+Well, there is a simple, yet a complex solution, that you can use to avoid a crash: cloud hosting.
+Taking a closer look at cloud technologies — their inner structure, key features, and functioning principles—will help you understand when and why you should use them.

 Cloud Hosting — The Essentials

 As you may have guessed, the name of cloud hosting is somehow connected with its structure— the fractal structure of clouds is what inspired the creation of this hosting technology.
 In fact, the term “cloud hosting” means that you have several servers interconnected in a single network, and all of them can substitute each other, take on extra loads, and provide you with new possibilities.
 In most cases, the cloud is structured so that a range of servers contain the same information, which allows the load to redistribute among several racks.
 That’s how Facebook, Google, and many other popular services work.
 Cloud services are great for mobile apps, large eCommerce projects, SaaS applications, solid corporate websites, enterprise applications, and more.

 Dedicated servers are great, but when your project starts growing with immense speed, you will need a more reliable solution.
 That’s when cloud plans are a great solution: they allow your website to process large numbers of website visitors without losing quality.
 Of course, clouds are very expensive, but you have to be ready to pay that price, or your project can just crash after several blackouts.

 Cloud Hosing Types